mfrasca/ecto/guides/howtos/Navigating Relations.md

 particularly easy to undo: simply drop the table.
 Redoing the migration again created the table, adding the slightly altered columns.

-It is possibly interesting to keep a connection to the database, undo and redo our migration, checking how this is reflected in that `schema_migrations` table, which Ecto uses to keep track of the alignment between the migration files, and the database definition.
+It is possibly interesting to keep a connection to the database throughout the tutorial.
+It's also advisable to undo and redo each migration, and to check how this is reflected in the `schema_migrations` table, on the tables we define and alter, and on their contents.

 Since we're here in the database, let's create a few database records, so we save time in the `iex` session, and can focus on navigation rather than data insertion.
-More than a few in reality, because we're out to navigating information with real data.
-(If there's botanists among you, please be assured we are on our way to do some proper work, I know this is *not* how to model botanic data.)
+(If there's botanists among you, or database professionals, please be assured we are on our way to do some proper work, I know this is *not* how to model botanic data.)

 ```sql
 insert into location (id, code, name) values (1, 'GH1', 'tropical greenhouse'),